-The May Court Club of Ottawa is involved in many community projects to which its volunteers devote many hours (almost 20,000 per year!) and to some it also provides necessary financial support. .
+The May Court Club of Ottawa is involved in many community projects to which its volunteers devote many hours (almost 20,000 per year!) and to some it also provides necessary financial support.

 Click on the following to get a brief description of the Club’s present involvement:

-- May Court Bargain Box
+May Court Hospice

 In 1997, the May Court Club of Ottawa, faced with new provincial government regulations and escalating costs, made a very difficult decision and closed its Convalescent Home.
 As a much- valued institution in the community, it had provided service for women since 1916.
 The Club then set about to find a use for the facility in keeping with its mandate of service to others.
 After exploring several possibilities the May Court Club of Ottawa entered into a purchase of service agreement with the Hospice at All Saints.
 The Club had been involved with palliative care in Ottawa since the 1970’s when it established its Palliative Care Committee at the Riverside Hospital.
 The Club had also provided funding for three palliative care nurses over a period of three years, so this was a continuing, rather than a new, initiative for the Club.
 The May Court Hospice continues as a vital part of Hospice Care Ottawa.
 Rent-free accommodation and an annual grant to the Hospice are still part of the Club’s commitment.

 Since 1999 this has proved to be a remarkably successful partnership for both parties.
 The May Court Club sees its facility used as an important part of its outreach to the community.
 Its members volunteer at the hospice reception desk, in administrative duties, and in its palliative care activities.
 The hospice is a serene and attractive home which provides compassionate care and support for individuals and their families.
 All programs are provided at no charge thanks to many volunteers, generous donors and supporters.